 Osburn takes seriously what he imparts to his students, colleagues, and readers, that an active and varied involvement in the arts benefits both life and work, opening a space in which skills, insights, and human relations are acquired, exercised, and renewed.

-His pursuits have fostered an expertise in the Spanish speaking cultures of Europe and the Americas, including Spanish-to-English translation for production and performance.
+His pursuits have fostered an expertise in the Spanish speaking cultures of Europe and the Americas, including Spanish-to-English supertitling and translation.
 He acted in a Spanish language production of Los tiros and Los ambiciosos, by Carlos Arniches, as part of a course in the theater of Spain at Instituto Cervantes in 2007.
-In 2014 the Gabriel Alegría Afro-Peruvian Sextet premiered an arrangement of “Contigo Perú” that he commissioned for 10, an album of U.S. and Peruvian standards.
-He is committed to the world of Argentine tango, both socially and as a field of expertise, including a 2018 theater residency with Tangolandó at the Kimmel Center for the Performing Arts in Philadelphia.
+Argentine tango is a field of expertise, including a 2018 theater residency with Tangolandó at the Kimmel Center for the Performing Arts in Philadelphia.

-In Denver, he was active in Colorado Dramatists, organizing readings and workshops for writers.
-At the Denver Center Theatre Company, he interned in literary management, was a writer/editor for Stage/Space, the subscriber magazine, and production dramaturg for two plays in a local history series.
-He worked in the outreach office, leading educational tours and school visits, teaching a course on Writing About the Theatre, and editing Prologue, a study guide to plays in the repertory.
+In Denver, he was active in Colorado Dramatists, organizing readings and workshops.
+At the Denver Center Theatre Company, he interned in literary management, was a writer/editor for Stage/Space, the subscriber magazine, and dramaturg for two plays in a local history series.
+Working in the outreach office, he led tours, visited schools, taught a class in Writing About the Theatre, and edited Prologue, a study guide to the repertory.